Argentine Declassification Project Reviewed at William & Mary

 By James Worsham | National Archives News

-WASHINGTON, November 20, 2019 -- Students at the College of William and Mary, in Williamsburg, VA, recently got a firsthand briefing on the National Archives’ work in declassifying tens of thousands of pages of records documenting human rights abuses in Argentina.
+WASHINGTON, November 20, 2019 -- Students at the College of William & Mary, in Williamsburg, VA, recently got a firsthand briefing on the National Archives’ work in declassifying tens of thousands of pages of records documenting human rights abuses in Argentina.

 John Powers, associate director for classification management at the National Archives and Records Administration’s Information Security Oversight Office, conducted the presentations October 18 and 21 at the college’s Global Research Institute and the Center for International Studies.